781.281.8078

 Diabetes Myth 4: Insulin is Only Prescribed to People with Severe Diabetes

-This is a dangerous myth because before scientists learned the importance of controlling blood sugar, doctors waited a very long time before prescribing insulin.
-The use of insulin is good as it gets glucose levels to a healthy level.
-Type 1 diabetes patients are unable to produce insulin because of an immune disorder that affects the pancreas, thus they require insulin to control their blood glucose levels.
-For most type 2 diabetes patients, this is a progressive disease and they can keep their healthy blood glucose levels through physical activity, healthy diets, and oral medications.
-However, some patients require both insulin injections and oral medication to maintain healthy blood glucose levels.
+This is a dangerous myth because before scientists understood the importance of controlling blood sugar, doctors delayed prescribing insulin for a long time.
+Using insulin is beneficial as it helps to regulate glucose levels to a healthy range.
+Type 1 diabetes patients cannot produce insulin due to an immune disorder affecting the pancreas, thus requiring insulin to manage their blood glucose levels.
+For most type 2 diabetes patients, the disease progresses gradually, and they can maintain healthy blood glucose levels through physical activity, healthy diets, and oral medications.
+However, some patients need both insulin injections and oral medication to sustain healthy blood glucose levels.

 Diabetes Myth 5: Diabetes is Not A Serious Disease

-It has been noted that more people die from diabetes-related issues than from breast cancer and AIDS combined.
-This is a fact that is often not appreciated because diabetes is not a visible disease and it is not acutely traumatic like most cancers.
-Estimates show that 8.5 million people, 18 years or older, were unaware that they had diabetes; for most people when they are clinically symptomatic, this is serious trouble for them.
-It is important to get laboratory tests done annually to identify whether you have the disease or whether you are prediabetic.
+More people die from diabetes-related issues than from breast cancer and AIDS combined.
+This fact is often underappreciated because diabetes is not a visible disease and lacks the acute trauma associated with most cancers.
+Estimates indicate that 8.5 million people aged 18 or older are unaware they have diabetes; for most individuals, clinical symptoms indicate serious trouble.
+It’s crucial to undergo annual laboratory tests to determine whether you have the disease or are prediabetic.

 10 Diabetes Myths